craftercms/docs/source/faq.rst

 ----------------------------------------------
 Do I need to connect CrafterCMS to a database?
 ----------------------------------------------
-No. Crafter Studio embeds and manages its own database.
-It uses the small, internal database for managing users and workflow.
+No. Crafter Studio stores content in Git, not a database.
+It uses a small internal database for managing users and workflow.
 This database does not require a DBA to manage it and it is not pluggable.
-Crafter Engine, our delivery server does not require a database at all.
+Crafter Engine is the delivery server and does not require a database at all.
 You can integrate with any database to support your specific delivery application use cases.
-Any/all common databases are supported in this capacity.
+Any common databases are supported in this capacity.

 Crafter Social and Crafter Profile leverage MongoDB.
 These are optional components.